 As mentioned before, happiness is the true measure of success in life.
 Your level of happiness depends on the degree to which you feel you are in control of your life.
 Taking full control and accepting responsibility is the foundation for living a happy life.

-As health and energy are likely the most important aspects, you should take care of it.
-This means exercising regularly, eating healthy, getting enough sleep at night and rest.
+As health and energy are likely the most important aspects, you should take care of them.
+This means exercising regularly, eating healthy, getting enough sleep at night, and rest.
 Join a gym or go for a run.
-Anything that gets your body moving (unless you overdo it) will increase your health, mood and also intelligence .
+Anything that gets your body moving (unless you overdo it) will increase your health, mood, and also intelligence.

 This will also help you during stressful periods at your job or in case something disastrous happens in your private life.

 In the last chapter of the book, Brian Tracy talks about the peace of mind.
 Peace of mind is what true success looks and feels like.
 Self-mastery and self-control are important, including the ability to let go of anything that makes you suffer.

 Remember the Buddhist’s teachings about attachment and how it is the cause of most suffering.
 Also, stop yourself from having to be right all the time.
 Brian Tracy asks what is more important to you: to be right or to be happy?
 Stop blaming and don’t take things personally.

 Stop justifying why it is ok to be angry.
 Instead, practice forgiveness.
 Remember that you don’t forgive so other people feel better, but so that you feel better.
 Detach from material things and make peace of mind your highest goal.

 Another way of describing self-discipline would be the mindset of aiming for long-term achievement while being able to sacrifice a short-term pleasure.
 This includes self-mastery (emotions, actions, behaviors) and self-denial (not choosing the easy way, no instant gratification).